thetechnikfreak/FilmFinder/README.md

 # Film Finder

-Film Finder is a web application designed to recommend movies based on user preferences.
-It utilizes the OMDb API to fetch movie details and a custom AI model to generate recommendations.
+Welcome to Film Finder, your personalized movie recommendation web application!
+Film Finder leverages the power of AI and the extensive OMDb API to bring you movie suggestions tailored to your unique tastes.
+Discover your next favorite film effortlessly!

+Explore Film Finder and find your next movie today!
+[Visit Film Finder](https://findfilms.technikfreak.co/)

 ## Features